 But do not stress if your background isn’t a direct match.
 There are a bounty of resources accessible to help you learn the ropes.
 Various free Virtual Assistant courses, online recordings, and instructional exercises can prepare you with the basic abilities VAs need.

-You can even take things a step further by enrolling in a virtual assistant training course, either online or in person, to earn a certificate that exhibits your commitment and expertise.
+You can also take it a step further and take a virtual assistant training course either online or in person to obtain a certificate that demonstrates your dedication and knowledge.

 Networking